xu-cheng/latex-action/README.md

 * `pre_compile`

     Arbitrary bash codes to be executed before compiling LaTeX documents.
-For example, `pre_compile: tlmgr update --all` to update all TeXLive packages.
+For example, `pre_compile: "tlmgr update --all"` to update all TeXLive packages.

 * `post_compile`

     Arbitrary bash codes to be executed after compiling LaTeX documents.
-For example, `post_compile: latexmk -c` to clean up temporary files.
+For example, `post_compile: "latexmk -c"` to clean up temporary files.

 ## Example